 - Dice onion and mince garlic.
 (Or simply place in food processor and pulse a few times.)

 - Place all ingredients in a large food processor or good blender.
 (I use my 9 cup food processor.)
-Blend for about 10 seconds to combine.
+Blend or pulse for about 10 seconds to combine.
 Blend longer to achieve a smoother consistency, or shorter for chunkier salsa.

 Notes